josherrickson/stata-regression/stata_markdown/01-regression.md

 We see a slight improvement to the model, though expenditure did not start out too skewed.

-Once we make this transformation, the intepretation of the coefficients change.
-By exponentiating the coefficients, we can determine the new intepretation.
+Once we make this transformation, the interpretation of the coefficients change.
+By exponentiating the coefficients, we can determine the new interpretation.
 (Calling `regress` or any estimation command after running one replays the results without having to re-calculate them.)

 ~~~~
 <<dd_do>>